Hope for Sudan peace agreement by June

 The peace negotiations between the Sudanese government and the Sudan Revolutionary Front (SRF) resumed via online links between Khartoum and Juba on Monday to comply with precautionary social distancing protocols to prevent the spread of coronavirus (Covid-19).

-The peace negotiation session discussed the possibility to include the SRF in the potential central government structure.
-They also discussed issues such as national identity and constitutional reform through a national consultation.
-They discussed issues that have not been addressed during previous sessions including the situations of El Kanabi, North Kordofan, and the position of Sudanese capital, as well as the criteria of wealth and national resource allocation.
+The peace negotiation session discussed the possibility to include the SRF in the potential central government structure, and issues such as national identity and constitutional reform through a national consultation.

 This round of negotiation is expected to continue for the coming three days and then suspended for the Eid El Fitir holiday that marks the end of the Muslim holy month of Ramadan.
 They are be resumed on May 27.
 Security arrangements in Darfur will be discussed until June 2.